Post

 Operators

-Operators in C are symbols that perform operations on variables and values.
-They are categorized into different types:
+Operators are symbols that perform operations on variables and values.
+Main categories include:

 Header File Libraries

-A header file in C is a file that contains function declarations, macros, and definitions.
-It helps you use built-in functions without writing them yourself.
+Header files contain function declarations, macros, and definitions.
+They allow you to use built-in functions like printf() without writing them yourself.
+Example: <stdio.h> for input/output functions.

 1